eban5/aws-developer-exam-notes/notes-cognito.md

 * a single Managed Policy can be attached to multiple users, groups, or roles within the same AWS account and across different accounts.

 * Can't change the permissions defined in an AWS managed Policy

+**Customer Managed Policies** - standalone IAM policy that you create and admin inside your own AWS account.
+Can attach to multiple users, groups, and roles **only in your own account**

+* Can create Customer Managed Policy by copying existing AWS Managed Policy and customizing it.

+**Inline Policies** - embedded within the user, group, or role to which it applies.
+There is a strict 1:1 relationship between the entity and the policy.

+When you delete the user, group, or role in which the policy is embedded, the policy is also deleted.

+* useful when you want to be sure that the permiossions in a policy are not inadvertently assigned to any other user, group, or role than the one intended.